 That unique accent

-One of the noticeable and consequently famous things about Massachusetts is the accent, particularly the Boston accent.
+One noticeable and consequently famous thing about Massachusetts is the accent, particularly the Boston accent.
 Almost anyone will recognize the Boston accent immediately after the person starts talking.

 Yet, one thing is clear the Boston accent is unmistakable but really difficult to master and replicate.
 Even some great actors have butchered it.
 Its most conspicuous feature is being non-rhotic (dropping the r), but even that is full of caveats.
 We cannot do the Boston accent, so we can’t and won’t try to teach you how to talk with a Boston accent.

-The large Irish heritage is another thing Massachusetts is known for.
+The sizeable Irish heritage is another thing Massachusetts is known for.
 Although Massachusetts was initially a Puritan stronghold, the wave of European immigrants of the 19th century changed that.
-The great famine in Ireland led hundreds of thousands of Irish to migrate to America, and many of them concentrated in Boston and Massachusetts.
+The great famine in Ireland led hundreds of thousands of Irish to migrate to America, many of whom concentrated in Boston and Massachusetts.

 One of the highlights of Cape Cod is the 15 lovely beach towns that offer a romantic and relaxed way of life and historical lighthouses of different sizes, formats, and colors.
-Five of them are available for a visit, but our suggestion is to visit the Highland Light, also known as the Cape Cod Lighthouse.
+Five of them are available for a visit, but we suggest visiting the Highland Light, also known as the Cape Cod Lighthouse.